joshuaprunier/trite/README.md

 * Trite's speed is largely dependent on network transfer speed from the server to the client and the i/o speed of the database destination.
 A small amount of CPU is consumed when restoring compressed InnoDB tables.
 * innodb_file_per_table must be enabled on both the database backed up from and restored to.
 * The import process bypasses MySQL replication so care must be given when restoring a database master or slave.
-* The destination database must be running Percona server 5.1, 5.5, 5.6 or Oracle MySQL 5.6
+* The destination database must be running Percona server 5.1, 5.5, 5.6 or Oracle MySQL 5.6 or MariaDB 5.5, 10.
 * The --export & --apply-log options must be run on the database backup taken with Percona XtraBackup.
 This is checked when a trite server is started otherwise it will exit with an error.
 * Running --export & --apply-log prevents the backup from being used with additional incremental backups.
 An LVM snapshot/restore should get around this.
 * Currently only InnoDB & MyISAM engines are supported by trite.
 Additional engines should be easy to add provided they are supported by XtraBackup.